indrora/ponzu/docs/spec.md

 - Modern HDDs are aligned on 4k sectors (the "4Kn" SATA standard, ca. 2010)
 - Many modern processors use 4k pages in memory

-4K as a block size also allows for many very useful hacks, such as short/half blocks (1,2K) and being able to hold the whole file in a single record, metadata included.

 Additionally, compression should be considered free in today's age.
 Modern compression algorithms (ZStandard and Brotli, in Ponzu's case) are reaching their theoretical maximums for certain forms of data.
 As such, there's no decompression tradeoff for allowing compressed segments, only a cost during compression.